menandmice/micetro_docs/guides/implementation/installation_azure.rst

 Overview
 ========

-The Micetro offering in the Azure Marketplace offers a simple wizard for deployment of the necessary components to get started.
+The Micetro offering in the `Azure Marketplace <https://azuremarketplace.microsoft.com/en-en/marketplace/apps/men-and-mice.men-and-mice-suite?tab=overview>`_ provides a simple wizard for deployment of the necessary components to get started.
 The diagram below depicts the steps needed to perform the deployment.
 See :ref:`azure-marketplace-wizard` for details on each step.

 .. image:: ../../images/deploy-azure-marketplace.png
   :width: 80%